godotengine/godot-website/collections/_article/rendering-cpu-optimizations.md

 loading times when switching from Vulkan to DXIL since Vulkan can use SPIRV directly.

 To optimize this, Asilkan ran a trace through Superluminal and analyzed the results.
-From a very high level you can already see that there are significant gaps where only a couple threads are active.
+From a very high level you can already see that there are significant gaps where only a couple of threads are active.
 Gaps in thread execution mean that things are taking longer than they theoretically should.
 Ideally our loading process would fully saturate all cores in order to load as fast as possible.
 That’s the goal anyway.